What Does Travel Insurance Cover? Six Types of Coverage for Your Next Trip

 If you have the option to request a refund directly from the service provider, do that first.
 If you’re denied and your reason for cancellation is covered by your travel insurance, you can file a claim at that point.

-Do you need trip cancellation insurance?
+Do you need trip-cancellation insurance?

 Pack your bags and earn rewards.
 Kiplinger chose the best travel rewards cards for airline, hotel and other perks to help you save money.
 Explore the top travel card picks.

-2. Travel medical insurance
+2. Medical travel insurance

 Travel medical insurance is like a basic health insurance policy to cover you when you travel abroad.
-It typically won’t cover a routine exam or preventative care – which you’re unlikely to be doing on vacation anyway – but it does cover emergencies, unexpected illnesses or injuries while you’re traveling.
+It typically won’t cover a routine exam or preventative care — which you’re unlikely to be doing on vacation — but it does cover emergencies, unexpected illnesses or injuries while you’re traveling.

-Do you need travel medical insurance?
+Do you need medical travel insurance?

 Faye Insurance offers travel insurance with 100% digital claims and real-time support.